Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "Only fam time."
 ‘Base grumbled.
 "Gotta start ‘em out at the lightest weight and pressure."

 "Can’t we kick it up a bit?
-It took us a long time to come up to weight…"
+It took us a long time to come up to weight..."

 ‘Horse shook his head.
 "Bro, don’t you remember what it was like?
 And how hard would we push? *My* suit squeezes hard enough to straight kill ‘em.
 Messily, too."